team510nm/GrookyGang/DEVELOPING.md

 ###Code###
 {Enter full java template code here (including classes).
 Use '//Code here' to specify where user code will be placed}
 ###Output###
-{Enter the expected output of your code here.
-It is important that you press enter at the end of this section}
+{Enter the expected output of your code here.}
 ```

 An example of this is: